When Woodstock ’94 Offered Music, Moshing, Mud … and Bob Dylan

 By the third day, the area in front of the stage was a huge, muddy mosh pit.
 Fans in front showered punk rockers Green Day with clumps of mud and straw.
 Singer Billie Joe Armstrong got into the act, slamming down his microphone, and throwing pieces of turf back at the crowd.
 A near-riot ensued as audience members tried to storm the stage.
 Security guards quickly moved in.
 Because everyone was covered in mud, however, it was difficult to distinguish the musicians from the crowd.

-After an “accident” that occurred between Nine Inch Nails leader Trent Reznor and guitarist Danny Lohner, the industrial rockers were covered with mud for their entire performance.
-“On the way to the stage there was a little accident,” Trent Reznor told MTV.
+A pre-show incident between Trent Reznor and Danny Lohner left Nine Inch Nails covered with mud for their entire performance.
+“On the way to the stage there was a little accident,” Reznor told MTV.
 “It turned into kind of a mud wrestling thing that escalated into a full-scale mud riot.
 I accidentally tripped Danny and pushed his face into the mud.
 And then he retaliated by body-slamming me.”

 Though all was seemingly forgiven, don't look for Nine Inch Nails to make a return visit, should another Woodstock event be held.
 Asked if he would be back for, say, a 50th anniversary performance, Reznor replied, “If I am, someone shoot me on stage.”